Church Domain Names

 Successful domain names are short and memorable.
 Get this right and you won't go far wrong.

 Short: Your domain name will end up featuring on all your church publicity, so you won't want it to take up lots of space.
-Also, you don't want to put off people from typing it into their web browser.
+Also, you don't want to put off people from typing it into their web browser (or making typos).

 Memorable: Having seen your website address on a notice board (or wherever) you want to help people remember it so they can visit the church website later.